Top 10 Viewpoints in Morocco

 1. Tizi n'Tichka pass, High Atlas

-The N9 road from Marrakech to Ouarzazate crosses the High Atlas at 2,260 metres.
-The pass itself has half a dozen lay-bys; the most photographed is on the southern descent, looking down on the switchbacks to the desert plain.
-The road was rebuilt in 2020 and is no longer the white-knuckle drive of the 2000s, but the view from the top is the same.
+The N9 road from Marrakech to Ouarzazate crosses the High Atlas at 2,260 metres, making it the highest paved mountain pass in North Africa.
+The drive from Marrakech takes roughly two hours in good conditions, rising from the flat Haouz plain through juniper and argan scrub before the rock turns red and bare above 1,800 metres.
+The pass itself has half a dozen lay-bys; the most photographed is on the southern descent, looking down on the switchbacks as they spiral toward the Ouarzazate basin and the desert plain beyond.
+The road was substantially rebuilt in 2020 and is no longer the white-knuckle drive of the 2000s, but the view from the top is unchanged.
+Early morning is best before midday thermals build cloud around the higher ridges; in winter the pass can close briefly after heavy snow.
+A small café at the top sells sweet mint tea and argan oil — worth the stop.

 2. Jbel Toubkal summit, High Atlas